oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 }
 ```

 We can access these endpoints through a web browser, or programatically.
 The only impediment is that the data can only be accessed through localhost (127.0.0.1) and requests coming in from a different IP address will be rejected automatically.
-So, we'll need to consider this in our code.
+So we'll need to consider this in our code.
-From these endpoints, we are interested in extracting as much information as possible, cross-referencing the information we have in our already-trained model in article 3.
-Ideally, we want to be able to extract all variables present in article 3's model.
+From these endpoints, we are interested in extracting as much information as possible, cross-referencing the information we have in our already-trained model from article 3.
+Ideally, we want to be able to extract all variables  in article 3's model.
 For that, we'll explore the names of the variables we have and check them to see if there are equivalences.

-Taking a look at the data available from the /allgamedata endpoint, we can approach the problem in several ways: make a model based on KDA (kills / deaths / assists) or based on champion statistics.
-We will go with the second option, as it's less straightforward to predict for a human than simply looking at the scoreboard (much easier for humans since that's what we're used to).
+Taking a look at the data available from the `allgamedata` endpoint, we can approach the problem in several ways: make a model based on KDA (kills / deaths / assists) or based on champion statistics.
+We'll go with the second option, as it's less straightforward to predict for a human than simply looking at the scoreboard (much easier for humans since that's what we're used to).
 So, we'll be operating with these variables:

 ```json
 {